IDIOPATHIC PULMONARY FIBROSIS

-- It is based on computer analysis of digital images of entire lung lobe sections, at high resolution (pixel size: 0.452 µm), obtained from the scan of histological slides.
+- It is based on computer analysis of digital images of entire lung lobe sections, at high resolution, obtained from the scan of histological slides.

-- Fully automatic quantitative analysis of fibrosis is performed by assessing multiple key morphometric parameters of parenchymal tissue:
+- Fully automatic quantitative analysis of fibrosis is performed by assessing two key morphometric parameters of parenchymal tissue:

 - Morphometric parameters have been validated as endpoint measures by comparison to other image analysis methods (e.g. Ashcroft scoring, micro-CT imaging) and functional in vivo standard evaluation methods.
 Some results gave rise to a publication in PLOS ONE in collaboration with Boehringer Ingelheim.

-- The quantification of pulmonary fibrosis is fully automatic – from the scanning of slides to the complete evaluation of morphometric parameters and statistical analysis.
+- The quantification of pulmonary fibrosis is fully automated – from the scanning of slides to the complete evaluation of morphometric parameters and statistical analysis.

-- Biocellvia’s analysis is very rapid (about 1 hour for 120 whole lung sections) and avoids any intra- and inter-variabilities from the subjective manipulation of the experimenter.
+- Biocellvia’s analysis is very rapid (a complete study is delivered in 48 hours from scan reception) and avoids any intra- and inter-variabilities from the subjective manipulation of the experimenter.

-Representative native images and their corresponding tissue density mapping of lung sections from saline control and BLM-treated mice.
+Representative native images of lung sections from saline control and BLM-treated mice.
+(Bars : 1 mm)

 TOP 4 REASONS TO CHOOSE BIOCELLVIA’S IPF ASSAY

-- Biocellvia’s IPF (idiopathic pulmonary fibrosis) assay is a fully automatic software analysis of pulmonary fibrosis, totally observer-independent, and therefore free of any intra- and inter-experimental variabilities.
+- Biocellvia’s IPF (idiopathic pulmonary fibrosis) assay is a fully automated software analysis of pulmonary fibrosis, totally observer-independent, and therefore free of any intra- and inter-experimental variabilities.

-- Quantitative assessment of the severity of fibrosis is performed by matching multiple morphometric parameters of both parenchymal tissue and airspaces, leading to a significantly more comprehensive analysis of structural changes than the standard scoring evaluation.
+- Quantitative assessment of the severity of fibrosis is performed by matching two key morphometric parameters, leading to a significantly more comprehensive analysis of structural changes than the standard scoring evaluation.